stratumn/groundcontrol/README.md

 #### Server

-- All models must be *pure*.
-Mutations must create a new copy of the model.
+- GraphQL models should be *pure*.
+Mutations should create a new copy of the model.
 Avoid pointer accessors for models.
-- Reference models by ID.
+- Reference GraphQL models by ID.
 Do not keep pointers.
 Do not pass models around.
 - Models should only store GraphQL fields and IDs of nodes they reference.
 They must not store a mutex.
 Use `NodeManager.Lock()`.
 - Queries must have no side effects (except appending the log).
 This may require more mutations triggered by the client.